 Recognize that administrative, engineering, and other types of controls (including PPE) are not mutually exclusive.
 Employers may need to use multiple types of controls to prevent employee overexposure.

 NOTE: We may collect a share of sales or other compensation from the links in the following list:

 The preferred methods for reducing chemical exposure, in order of general effectiveness, are illustrated in this diagram:

 Recognize that an effective risk reduction plan utilizes all all of these steps to reduce the level of risk to as low as reasonably achievable (ALARA).
 Relying on just one means that a single failure can result in a potentially harmful employee exposure or injury.

-The exact words "administrative controls" do not appear on many SDS's although some specific work practices may be suggested.
+The exact words "administrative controls" do not usually appear on Safety Data Sheets although some specific work practices may be suggested.
+If present, they would be found in Section 8 (exposure controls/personal protection).
 Regardless, administrative controls are key to the reduction/elimination of hazards and no worker safety program is complete without these.

 Be compliant with confined space products from Safety Emporium.